 Designed by I. M. Pei & Partners, the Herbert F. Johnson Museum of Art not only offers spectacular panoramic views of Ithaca and Cayuga Lake, but features 40,000 works of art in its permanent collection spanning six millennia and encompassing art from most world cultures.
 Among the collection’s strengths are the holdings of Asian art, with more than 22,000 prints, drawings, and photographs ranging from the 15th century to the present.
 View Melanesian sculpture and decorative arts from Papua New Guinea and contemporary Aboriginal paintings from Australia, as well as Chinese ceramics spanning 5,000 years, bronze and stone sculptures from Indonesia’s classical era, and much more.

-Virtual Asian Pacific American Heritage Celebration Days – Memorial Art Gallery, University of Rochester (Finger Lakes)
+Asian Pacific American Heritage Celebration Day – Memorial Art Gallery, University of Rochester (Finger Lakes)

 The University of Rochester’s Memorial Art Gallery regularly offers Rochester area families and community members the opportunity to learn more about specific cultures.
-From April 28 through May 2, you and your family are invited to take part in a virtual Asian Pacific American Month celebration featuring vocal, instrumental, and dance performances.
-The programs will begin at 1 p.m. each day and registration for each is required.
+On May 15, you and your family are invited to take part in an Asian Pacific American Heritage Celebration Day featuring live performances, cultural displays, and more.
+The celebration will run from 12 pm-4 pm and registration is required.
 (There is a suggested donation of $5 per group when you RSVP.)

 Japanese Garden of Buffalo (Greater Niagara)